 The disciplinary measures applied are:

-The decision to place a resident in an isolation room can only be taken by the management of the centre; the maximum duration of the isolation is 24 hours.
+The decision to place a resident in an isolation room can only be taken by the centre's management; the maximum duration of the isolation is 24 hours.
 If the resident 's behaviour makes it impossible for them to be integrated into the group, the Director General may decide to extend this 24-hour period twice.
-Only the Minister can decide on the extension after this period.
+Only can decide on the extension after this period.